 slots needed to store the data generated during the construction of new

 deconvolution models.
-The information to be provided consists of three
+The information needed consists of three

 elements: